mctavishmcardle/gira/.gira/34-better-help-text-for-enums.gira.md

 TODO

-# Better help text for enums
+# FEATURE: Better help text for enums

 Need to work out a way to show enum options for the params that take them in & also show explanatory info on enum elements in CLI help text